 Kevin Trappeniers develops a stilled, visual and physical theatrical language in detailed, sensate work at the intersection of theatre, dance and visual arts.
 He creates mainly wordless performances where acting, lighting, sound, body and scenography are equally important.

-Asymptote (2015) is a visual theatre performance project that stems from a research residency conducted and accompanied by arts works space L’L. The piece was supported and presented throughout Belgium.
+Asymptote is a visual theatre performance that stems from a research residency conducted and accompanied by arts works space L’L. The piece was supported and presented throughout Belgium.

-Another project from that originated from that research residency is the dance performance Selfed.
-In 2014, Trappeniers worked on it in TAKT Dommelhof (Belgium) and with Plesni Teater Ljubljana (Slovenia).
-The reworked piece was presented as physical theatre during TAKT Festival #17 in 2015.
+Another project that originated from the research residency at L'L was the dance performance Selfed.
+Trappeniers worked on it in TAKT Dommelhof (Belgium) and with Plesni Teater Ljubljana (Slovenia).
+The reworked piece was presented as physical theatre during TAKT Festival #17.